thdotnet/azure-docs.pt-br/articles/machine-learning/service/how-to-monitor-data-drift.md

 ## <a name="what-is-data-drift"></a>O que é descompasso de dados?

-A descompasso de dados ocorre quando os dados servidos para um modelo na produção são diferentes dos dados usados para treinar o modelo. É um dos principais motivos em que a precisão do modelo degrada ao longo do tempo, o que monitora a descompasso de dados ajuda a detectar problemas de desempenho do modelo.
+No contexto do Machine Learning, a descompasso de dados é a alteração nos dados de entrada do modelo que leva à degradação do desempenho do modelo. É um dos principais motivos em que a precisão do modelo degrada ao longo do tempo, o que monitora a descompasso de dados ajuda a detectar problemas de desempenho do modelo.

 ## <a name="what-can-i-monitor"></a>O que posso monitorar?